dinhnn/json-schema/CONTRIBUTING.md

 You can find a good example for all of these in the `tests/src/test/resources/org/everit/json/schema/issues/issue17` testcase.

-If you successfully created your testcase, then it will fail with an `AssertionError` with a message like "validation failed with: org.everit.json.schema.ValidationException:..." or "did not throw ValidationException for invalid subject", and then you are ready to send a pull request.
+If you successfully created your testcase, then it will fail with an `AssertionError` with a message like "validation failed with: ValidationException:..." or "did not throw ValidationException for invalid subject", and then you are ready to send a pull request.